-The last column of Figure 3 presents the evolution of the type of precipitation simulated by the AROME model for 1h lead time.
-AROME clearly simulates an intense snow event from 28/02/2018 at 14:00 until the end of this day, followed by a rain/snow event during the night.
-An intense rain event brought large amounts of liquid precipitation during the whole day of 01/03/2018.
+The last column of Fig. 3 presents the evolution of the type of precipitation simulated by the AROME model for a 1 h lead time.
+AROME clearly simulates an intense snow event from 28 February 2018 at 14:00 LT until the end of the day, followed by a rain-on-snow event during the night.
+An intense rain event brought large amounts of liquid precipitation during the whole day of 1 March 2018.

-115 2.3 Snow accumulation
+2.3 Snow accumulation

-Meteo-Languedoc is an association providing various information about weather forecasts and natural risks in the region around Montpellier.
-This exceptional data is described in detail on their website1 and includes various information about the meteorological event, including photos from amateurs following their Facebook page2.
-Through their Facebook page, MeteoLanguedoc asked their 120000 followers to provide observations, and photos supporting these observations.
-Thanks to
+Météo Languedoc is an association providing various sources of information about weather forecasts and natural risks in the region around Montpellier.
+These exceptional data are described in detail on their website